 The Company receives Title IV funds from the Department of Education to cover tuition and living expenses.
-Until forwarded to the student, the amount of living expenses is captured in a current liability account called Title IV Funds in Transit.
+Until forwarded to the student, this amount is captured in a current liability account called Title IV Funds in Transit.
 Typically, the funds are paid to the students within two weeks.